karan301/blog/_posts/2019-09-26-Tesla-Shortcuts.md

 ----

 ## Additional information
-* These shortcuts require iOS 13 to work.
+* These shortcuts require a minimum of iOS 13 to work.
 Furthermore, iOS 13.1 Is required for Conversational Siri and Shortcuts Automation to work.
 They will not work at all on iOS 12, even if the user downloads the Shortcuts app from the App Store, because the underlying file system behind shortcuts has been changed between those two versions.
+Additionally, I've only really tested them on iOS 14.5 - so you may need to update if you run in to any issues.
 * To add these shortcuts to your library, you have to [enable running untrusted shortcuts](https://support.apple.com/guide/shortcuts/enable-shared-shortcuts-apdfeb05586f/ios).
-This is a security feature new to iOS 13; you won't be allowed to run (or add) shortcuts shared outside the Shortcuts Gallery until you’ve enabled certain security settings.[^8]
+This is a security feature new to iOS 13; you won't be allowed to run (or add) shortcuts shared outside the Shortcuts Gallery until you’ve enabled certain security settings.[^5]
 * Continuing with the theme of security, the first time you run each shortcut, it will require authentication for some actions (the ‘Get Contents of URL’ actions that are used for the Tesla API calls will be most noticeably).
 These are all required to run the shortcut correctly.
-* Although your password is base64 encoded and is never stored in plaintext, it is still stored in a file accessible in iCloud Drive.
-If an attacker knew what they were doing (and what they were looking at), it would not take much to decrypt the key and get the original password.
 * Lastly, at this time, these shortcuts only support accounts that have one Tesla vehicle.
 Get in touch if this is a hard limitation for you and I’ll see what I can do.

 ----